When to Replace a Tool

 The Switching Cost Calculation

-Switching has costs:
+Switching has real costs:

-- Time to migrate — Export data, set up the new tool, reconfigure workflows.
+- Time to migrate — Export data, set up the new tool, reconfigure workflows

-- Learning curve — Team adoption of the new tool.
+- Learning curve — Team adoption of the new tool

 - Data portability — Can you export?
 In what format?
-Will it import elsewhere?

-- Temporary disruption — Downtime or parallel running during cutover.
+- Temporary disruption — Downtime or parallel running during cutover

-How to Evaluate Replacements Without Disrupting Workflows
+Evaluating Replacements Without Disrupting Workflows

 Pilot — One team or one use case on the new tool.
 Validate before full migration.